BlackSheepCalvin/CodingStyles/Experiment details.md

 * ? maybe ECS? - meh... performance is not really an issue with this problem and it would be too forced + need to research whats the current best practice, lets not waste time on this.

-## Second iteration / copy paste all variations and add V2?
+## Second iteration / copy paste all variations and implement V2 requirements(?)
 **(Maybe dont include variations that are obviously already bad)**

 Extra requirements: